 Liberal Democrats have represented North Jesmond Ward for some 21 years and have built a strong reputation for taking up the issues that matter to local people, and keeping in regular touch through the Focus newsletter and through the emailed eFocus.
-Councillor Gerry Keating leads the team, supported by Deborah Burns, with assistance from former North Jesmond councillors Peter Breakey, Catherine Walker, Ron Armstrong, Lucy Keating and Libby Dicken.
+Councillor Gerry Keating leads the team, supported by Philip Browne (seen here on the left of Gerry), with assistance from former North Jesmond councillors Peter Breakey, Catherine Walker, as well as Ron Armstrong, Lucy Keating, Deborah Burns and Libby Dicken.

 Your North Jesmond Liberal Democrats Focus Team, led by Cllr Gerry Keating, is always happy to hear from you, and to help with any problems or queries.
 Email firstname.lastname@example.org

 If you'd like a copy of eFocus - more local news, more often - just email us your postcode

 Service and Action all year round : In normal times we also hold ward surgeries where you can come and meet us.
 These are held at Jesmond Library, St George's Terrace, on the first Thursday of each month at 6pm, and the 3rd Saturday at 10am (no surgeries held in August).

 * The typical family in Newcastle is set to pay an extra £121 in national insurance contributions (NICs) this year as cost of living crunch hits.

 * Local businesses are also set to feel the squeeze with £23 million tax hit.

 * Newcastle Liberal Democrats are demanding emergency VAT tax cut to put money back in the pockets of struggling families.

 Thousands of families in Newcastle may miss out on the Government's £150 council tax rebate to help with soaring energy bills, new figures uncovered by the Liberal Democrats have revealed.